Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Modeling Assumptions

+\begin{example} {\textit{(LIV and Head Start)}} Suppose first that $S(d)$ consists of a single childhood cognitive test score.
+Assumption \ref{ass:LMIV} then states that people with a higher \textit{potential} test score $S(d)$ have a weakly higher average of \textit{potential} high school degree status in adulthood $Y(d)$ than people with a lower \textit{potential} test score.
+In other words, under an exogenously fixed treatment, high school graduation \textit{rates} are nondecreasing in the childhood test score.
+When $S(d)$ comprises multiple test scores, the assumption asserts that the high school graduation rates are nondecreasing in each individual test score, holding the remaining ones constant. \end{example}

-LIV is related to the monotone instrumental variable (MIV) assumption of \citet{manski2000monotone} (see also \citet{manski2009more}).
-MIV maintains that there exists a variable $V\in\mathcal{V}$ such that $E[Y(d)|V=v]$ is non-decreasing in $v\in\mathcal{V}$, which is observed for \textit{all} individuals.
-The critical distinction is that the conditioning variable in Assumption \ref{ass:LMIV} is a latent counterfactual.
-This introduces further complexity, which will be addressed by the identification approach.
+LIV is related to the monotone instrumental variable (MIV) assumption of \citet{manski2000monotone, manski2009more}.
+MIV posits the existence of a variable $V\in\mathcal{V}$ such that $E[Y(d)|V=v]$ is nondecreasing in $v\in\mathcal{V}$, where $V$ is observed for \textit{all} individuals.
+The critical distinction is that the conditioning variables in Assumption \ref{ass:LMIV} are latent counterfactuals.
+This feature introduces additional complexity, which is addressed by the identification framework.